Connie Schultz

-Connie Brown (born July 21, 1957) is an American writer, journalist, and educator.
-Brown has been a columnist for several publications.
-After several years as a freelance writer, Brown became a columnist at Cleveland's daily newspaper, The Plain Dealer, a role she held from 1993 to 2011, winning the 2005 Pulitzer Prize for Commentary for "her pungent columns that provided a voice for the underdog and underprivileged".
+Connie Schultz (born July 21, 1957) is an American writer, journalist, and educator.
+Schultz has been a columnist for several publications.
+After several years as a freelance writer, Schultz became a columnist at Cleveland's daily newspaper, The Plain Dealer, a role she held from 1993 to 2011, winning the 2005 Pulitzer Prize for Commentary for "her pungent columns that provided a voice for the underdog and underprivileged".
 She also wrote for USA Today and had a syndicated column for Creators Syndicate.

-Brown is also a journalism professor.
-After several years at Kent State University, her alma mater, Brown now teaches journalism at Denison University.
+Schultz is also a journalism professor.
+After several years at Kent State University, her alma mater, Schultz now teaches journalism at Denison University.

 Early life

 Connie Schultz was born to Alvina Jane (née BeBout) and Charles Craig Schultz.
 She is the oldest of four siblings.
 In 1975, Schultz graduated from Ashtabula High School.
 In 1979, Schultz received a B.A. in journalism and political science from Kent State University.